Thursday, 27 September 2018

 Later on we had a convivial evening in the Ceilidh Place.
 I really like Ullapool.

-Saturday 22 September 2018
+Saturday, 22 September 2018

 The missing suitcase

 After my adventures in Buckinghamshire, I had a quiet day on Thursday.
 Jamie dropped me at Kingsgate retail park on his way to meet up with Chris about wedding stuff.
-After a pleasant coffee in Marks and Spencer’s I walked home, by a circuitous route of about 6 km.
+After a pleasant coffee in Marks and Spencers I walked home, by a circuitous route of about 6 km.
 I decided to use the right of way through the golf course but I took a wrong turn and ended up crossing various fairways while waving apologetically at the golfers that I met.
 There were quite a few of them and only one was irascible, waving me out of his way angrily as I scooted past him.

 James, Jamie and I met up with Ewan, Heather and Andrew in the evening for a tasty curry at our old favourite, Dakhin.
 Alasdair joined us straight from work.
 To my surprise the young ones (with the exception of the very cosmopolitan Alasdair!) had never tasted dosas before.
 I’m glad to say that they demonstrated great enthusiasm for South Indian food!
-We had arranged the meal because Jamie was very keen to meet up with Heather and Ewan and family (unfortunately Jennifer as about to go on holiday so couldn’t be there) during his trip home, and it was a very pleasant occasion full of chat and laughter.
+We had arranged the meal because Jamie was very keen to meet up with Heather and Ewan and family (unfortunately Jennifer was about to go on holiday so couldn’t be there) during his trip home, and it was a very pleasant occasion full of chat and laughter.

-Today James and I set off for our hill-walking weekend in Ullapool.
+Today (Friday) James and I set off for our hill-walking club weekend in Ullapool.
 We arrived in the early afternoon after a four hour drive and went for a walk.
 It wasn’t until we went to check into our hotel at 4 p.m. that we discovered that we hadn’t put our suitcase into the car.
 Disaster!
 It contained everything that we needed for the weekend.
 After a brief discussion James decided that the only solution was for him to drive back to Glasgow to fetch it.
 He insisted on going by himself even though I was worried that he might fall asleep at the wheel; he felt that there was no point in both of us going and he was keen to get the trip over with so he set off at 4.30 p.m.

-Friday 21 September 2018
+Friday, 21 September 2018

 A flying visit to Buckinghamshire

 Jamie and I were up very early on Tuesday to catch the 7 a.m. flight to Luton to visit Jennifer and family.
-It was just as well that James had advised us to set off sharp because ther was a big queue at security and by the time we walked out to gate 12 the flight was already boarding.
-We collected our hire car at Luton without any problem and drove to Jennifer’s lovely house, where we chatted with her and Josh (who has commenced his gap year).
-Jennifer asked where we would like to go and I suggested Marlow, which I visited with her a couple (?) of years ago, and which I remembered as being very pretty.
+It was just as well that James had advised us to set off sharp because there was a big queue at security and by the time we walked out to gate 12 the flight was already boarding.
+We collected our hire car at Luton without any problem and drove to Jennifer’s lovely house, where we chatted with her and Josh (who has commenced his gap year.)
+Jennifer asked where we would like to go and I suggested Marlow, which I visited with her a couple of years ago, and which I remembered as being very pretty.
 And that’s what we did, and had lunch in The Hand and Flowers, a pub / restaurant recommended by Jennifer.
 I didn’t realise just how special the meal would be; the food really was fantastic.
 I had cauliflower soup followed by an omelette and they were amazing, cooked so perfectly.
 The surroundings were beautiful too.
 Jamie and I didn’t realise until we were leaving that it has two Michelin stars!
 No wonder the food was exceptional!
 We then walked all around Marlow and along the Thames.

 It was just as well that we took a bit of exercise because Russell treated us all to dinner in the evening at The Black Horse in Thame, where I went with Jennifer and Ben in August.
 Luckily I was hungry (greedy!) enough to appreciate yet another delicious meal!
 The food was great but the company was the best thing, it was fantastic to see all four Smiths together and it was especially great for Jamie because he hasn’t seen them since he went to New Zealand.
 He has always been very close with his Auntie Jennifer and with Uncle Russell, and they were so good with him when he was a little boy.
 And he has always been very fond of Josh and Ben.
 So it was a great evening for him, the first time that he has spent time with Josh and Ben since they have evolved from boys into fine young men.
 It was such a convivial and heart warming evening.